bayytr/node-metadata/README.md

 - Image compression before sending to AI APIs
 - Token-efficient AI prompts optimized for microstock platforms with precise format
 - Token usage tracking and display for AI requests
-- Character count and keyword statistics
+- Character count and keyword statistics with title length feedback
 - Persistent configuration saved in a JSON file
 - Metadata embedding using exiftool
 - Progress tracking with spinners